ostrodmit/self-concordant/README.md

 They control the scenario for the design and conditional distribution of the label and take the following values:
 ``xKey``: ``'Gauss'``, ``'Hazan'`` or ``'Rademacher'``;
 ``yKey``: ``'always-1'``, ``'0-1'``, ``'logistic'``, ``'ill-spec'`` or ``'probit'``.
-We do not report the entirety of these results

 Here, ``Rademacher`` stands for the design with i.i.d. fair Bernoulli entries.
 ``yKey`` specifies the conditional distribution of <img src="https://render.githubusercontent.com/render/math?math=Y\in\{\pm 1\}">